NeeluBegum/LSHTM_answers/README.md

 ### ANSWER 3

-Logistic model is essentially binary and it would be a good idea to use a generalised linear model (glm) to fit the data logistic_model <- glm(resistant_binary ~ age, data = data, family = binomial)
+Logistic model is essentially binary and it would be a good idea to use a generalised linear model (glm) to fit the data:

+logistic_model <- glm(resistant_binary ~ age, data = data, family = binomial)

 ### ANSWER 4